Jaxelr/Cnsola/readme.md

 `dotnet new -i "Cnsola::*" --nuget-source https://f.feedz.io/jaxelr/cnsola/nuget/index.json`

-Then you can freely use it by executing the following dotnet command:
+Then you can freely create templates by executing the following dotnet command:

 `dotnet new cnsola -o MySampleConsole`

-### Uninstall
+### Uninstallation

-To uninstall simply execute:
+To uninstall execute:

 `dotnet new -u "Cnsola"`